 Compensation Component Objective Form Base Salary Provide fixed compensation that reflects the skills and experience of the Executive Officers that is also relative to the market value of the role.
 Cash STIP Variable compensation to Executive Officers for their contribution to the achievement of annual business objectives and financial goals.
 Cash (1) LTIP Variable on compensation to Executive Officers for their contribution to the achievement of financial targets and the increase in value for Unitholders.
-Restricted Unit Plan and Units linked to the performance Employees Unit Purchase Plan Align the interest of Executive Officers with the achievement of BTB's long-term business objectives and the interest of Unitholders.
-Benefits Promote general wellness and preventative care.
+Align the interest of Executive Officers with the achievement of BTB's long-term business objectives and the interest of Unitholders.
+Restricted Units Benefits Promote general wellness and preventative care.
 Health and dental insurance Life and accidental death and dismemberment insurance Perquisites Provide market competitive perquisites to certain Annual car allowance Executive Officers.
-Paid parking
+Paid parking Annual medical assessment